ibm-cloud-docs/power-iaas/faq.md

 The use of volume affinity policy (affinity or anti-affinity) requires the availability of multiple storage providers.
 You might experience the following errors when you use a volume affinity policy:

-- If an additional storage provider is not available to fulfill the requested policy, you might receive an error that indicates the inability to locate a storage provider to create a volume by using the requested volume affinity policy.
+- If an additional storage provider is not available to fulfill the requested policy, you might receive an error.
+The error indicates the inability to locate a storage provider to create a volume by using the requested volume affinity policy.

-- If additional storage providers exist but the storage providers do not have sufficient space to fulfill the requested policy, you might receive an error that indicates the inability to locate a storage provider with enough free capacity to satisfy the requested volume size.
+- If additional storage providers exist but the storage providers do not have sufficient space to fulfill the requested policy, you might receive an error.
+The error indicates the inability to locate a storage provider with enough free capacity to satisfy the requested volume size.

 ## How to set a PVM instance to allow attaching mixed storage?
 {: #mixed_storage}
 {: faq}

 You can now attach storage volumes to a PVM instance from different storage tiers and pools, other than the storage pool the PVM instance's root (boot) volume is deployed in.
-To accomplish this you must modify the PVM instance and set the new PVM instance *storagePoolAffinity* property to false.
+To accomplish this, you must modify the PVM instance and set the new PVM instance *storagePoolAffinity* property to false.
 The PVM instance *storagePoolAffinity* property is set to true by default when the PVM instance is deployed and can be changed only by using the modify PVM instance API.
+Attaching mixed storage to a PVM instance has implications on the PVM instance capture, clone, and snapshot features.
 For more information about modifying a PVM instance API, see [Modify PVM Instance](/apidocs/power-cloud#pcloud-pvminstances-put).
-Attaching mixed storage to a PVM instance has implications on the PVM instance capture, clone, and snapshot features.
-See [Modify PVM Instance](/apidocs/power-cloud#pcloud-pvminstances-put) API for more details.

-## Does IBM provide maintenance for the AIX, IBM i or Linux operating systems?
+## Does IBM provide maintenance for the AIX, IBM i, or Linux operating systems?
 {: #licensing-os}
 {: faq}

-No. It is the customer's responsibility to maintain, update, and manage the AIX, IBM i or Linux operating system.
+No. It is the customer's responsibility to maintain, update, and manage the AIX, IBM i, or Linux operating system.

 ## How does licensing work for the AIX, IBM i, or Linux operating systems?
 {: #os-support}